 Second, introducing handguns into the classroom will have a chilling effect on intellectual discourse between students and faculty.
-As it stands, the UT police chief has stated, "without firearms as a factor, UTPD is called to respond to real and perceived threats provoked by volatile language and inappropriate behavior [inside and outside the classroom.]"
-Indeed, as a result of these concerns, more than 700 students, staff and faculty at University of Texas at Austin have signed a petition which states that they will refuse to attend or teach classes if firearms are allowed on campus.
+As it stands, the UT Austin police chief has stated, "without firearms as a factor, UTPD is called to respond to real and perceived threats provoked by volatile language and inappropriate behavior [inside and outside the classroom.]"
+Indeed, as a result of these concerns, more than 700 students, staff, and faculty at the University of Texas at Austin have signed a petition which states that they will refuse to attend or teach classes if firearms are allowed on campus.

 Third, the prevalence of alcohol and drugs on college campuses is a prime reason to keep guns out.
 According to a study by the National Center on Addiction and Substance Abuse at Columbia University, “[n]early half of America’s 5.4 million full-time college students abuse drugs or drink alcohol on binges at least once a month.”
 For college gun owners, the rate of binge drinking is even higher – two-thirds.
 Alcohol “is involved in 90% of campus rapes, and in 95% of the violent crime on campus.”
 Almost 700,000 students between the ages of 18 and 24 are assaulted each year by another student who has been drinking.
 If guns were involved, those assaults would be much more likely to be fatal.

 Please sign the attached petition to show the Texas Legislature that guns are not welcome on Texas university campuses.